rspamd/rspamd.com/doc/modules/arc.md

 # ARC module

-This module checks [ARC](http://arc-spec.org/) signatures and seals for emails scanned.
+This module verifies [ARC](http://arc-spec.org/) and seals for scanned emails, which demonstrate the message's authenticity through a series of trusted relays.
+The ARC standard is explained in detail at <https://dmarc.org/presentations/ARC-Overview-2016Q2-v03.pdf>.
-ARC signatures can establish that this specific message has been signed and then forwarded by a number of  a trusted relays.
-There is a good overview of the `ARC` standard here: <https://dmarc.org/presentations/ARC-Overview-2016Q2-v03.pdf>.

-Rspamd (from 1.6) supports both checking and signing for ARC signatures and seals.
-Internally, it uses [dkim](./dkim.html) module for dealing with signatures.
+Rspamd, starting from version 1.6, offers support for both checking and signing ARC signatures and seals.
+It utilizes the [dkim](./dkim.html) module to manage signatures.

-The configuration of this module is very similar to both  [dkim](./dkim.html) and  [dkim_signing](./dkim_signing.html) modules.
+The configuration of this module is comparable to the [dkim](./dkim.html) and [dkim_signing](./dkim_signing.html) modules.

 ## Configuration

-- `whitelist` - a map of domains that should not be checked with ARC (e.g. if that domains have totally broken ARC signer)
+- `whitelist` - a map of domains that are exempt from ARC checking (e.g. due to broken ARC signers)
 - `whitelisted_signers_map` - a map of the trusted ARC forwarders
-- `adjust_dmarc` (**true** by default) - a boolean flag that allows to *fix* DMARC when we observer a trusted ARC forwarder in the chain.
-It is useful for example, if we have some domain `X` that uses some signer `Y` to forward email, however, `X` defines a strict DMARC policy whilst `Y` alters message somehow in a legit way.
-But if we trust `Y`, then we can fix DMARC rejection for `X` with this option.
+- `adjust_dmarc` (**true** by default) - a boolean flag that enables fixing of DMARC issues when a trusted ARC forwarder is in the chain.
+This is useful in situations where a domain, `X`, uses a signer, `Y`, to forward emails, but `X` has a strict DMARC policy while `Y` alters the message in a legitimate way.
+By trusting `Y`, this option allows fixing DMARC rejection for `X`

 ## Principles of operation

-The ARC signing module chooses signing domains and selectors according to a predefined policy which can be modified with various settings.
-Description of this policy follows:
+The ARC signing module follows a configurable policy for choosing signing domains and selectors.
+The policy can be modified using various settings, as described below:

- * To be eligible for signing, a mail must be received from an authenticated user OR a reserved IP address OR an address in the `sign_networks` map (if defined)
+ * A mail is eligible for signing if it is received from an authenticated user, a reserved IP address, or an address in the `sign_networks` map (if defined)
- * If envelope from address is not empty, the effective second level domain must match the MIME header From
+ * If the envelope from address is not empty, the second-level domain must match the MIME header From
- * If authenticated user is present, this should be suffixed with @domain where domain is what's seen is envelope/header From address
+ * If an authenticated user is present, it must be suffixed with @domain, where domain is the envelope/header From address
  * Selector and path to key are selected from domain-specific config if present, falling back to global config

 ## Configuration